Boris Said: 2006–2008

 Said joined Evernham Motorsports to help the team's road-course program in 2006.
 He won the pole at Mexico City and finished second, as well as driving the No. 4 Geico Dodge Charger for Biagi-DenBeste Racing at Lowe's Motor Speedway, starting 40th and finishing 31st.
 In May 2006, Said and crew chief Frank Stoddard and Mark Simo announced the creation of No Fear Racing, which used equipment from Roush Fenway Racing.
 They ran four Cup races starting with the Dodge/Save Mart 350 at Infineon Raceway.
 He won the pole at the Pepsi 400, his first Nextel Cup pole on an oval, in one of the biggest upsets in Daytona history.
 Following his pole win, he promised a pit reporter that if he either won the race, the race at Watkins Glen International or an NNS race within three years, that he would shave his head, come to the channel the next week and show everybody.
 He was leading the race with three laps to go and was passed by his friend Tony Stewart; after two more laps, he finished fourth—his highest career NASCAR finish on an oval track.
 In a post-race interview, Said emotionally said his performance in the Pepsi 400 was "the highlight of my career."

 At Watkins Glen, Said had originally finished sixth, but hours after the race was over he was to 31st place by officials due to a scoring error.
-Years later, it was revealed that Said and fellow road-course ringer Ron Fellows had each been given a 30-second penalty for having made illegal passes through the inner-loop on the final lap.
+Years later, it was revealed that Said and fellow road-course ringer Ron Fellows had each been given a thirt-second penalty for having made illegal passes through the inner-loop on the final lap.

 Said qualified and ran in the 2007 Daytona 500.
 Although he was not in the top 35 teams from the 2006 owner's points, Said posted the fastest qualifying time among non-locked teams and the sixth-fastest qualifying time overall.
 Starting in 23rd position, Said dropped back to last place near the beginning of the race and had no hope of regaining enough speed to finish well.
-However, he got a good finish when he managed to avoid a massive crash at the finish and cross the line in 14th place, behind winner Kevin Harvick.
+However, he got a good finish when he managed to avoid a massive crash at the finish and cross the line in fourteenth place, behind winner Kevin Harvick.
 Said finished ninth at Sonoma but failed to qualify at Daytona and Watkins Glen due to rain.

 Said failed to qualify for the 2008 Daytona 500 but had a productive NNS season.
 Following an incident with Marcos Ambrose at Mexico City that wrecked his car, Said angrily wagged his finger at Ambrose when he passed by to lap him down.
 Said initially vowed payback against Ambrose, but he ultimately moved forward.
-Said came back and finished 5th in Montreal that year.
+Said came back and finished fifth in Montreal that year.
 The following week, Said drove one race at Watkins Glen for Jimmy Means in partnership between Means and No Fear - he finished one lap down in 27th place.